Revised November 2, 2013

 This paper note evolved over time to be used instead of gold during the process of purchasing commodities, trades, goods and services.
 You could purchase food, horses, buggies, clothing; most anything with these paper notes.
 Each paper note became a symbol for a specified amount of gold the Bank held in their vaults.
 The gold held by the bank backed up or secured the note.
 You could go to the Bank and exchange paper notes and in return receive a specified amount of gold.
 In exchange for securing the gold, the Bank would charge a small fee.
 Here the banks were creating money value by providing a very much in-demand service.

 From there the banks evolved into loaning out part of the money they held in their vaults.
 They loaned out this money in exchange for interest.
 Here again, they were creating money value in exchange for providing a service.
 The service was providing loans to people who needed more money.
+Sun Cash offers payday loans and cash advances.
 These people paid interest in exchange for the use of the money they were borrowing.
+Click this link for more information on loans and interest rates.
 This is fine as long as the bank doesn’t loan out too much of the money it holds in its vaults.
 As long as there is enough money held in the bank vaults, to cover the day to day transactions of the banks customers and depositors, the economic system flourishes.
 When banks loan out too much of the money held in their vaults and the depositors’ sense there is a shortage of money in the bank, they will panic and make a run on the bank.
 This loaning out too much money will cause an economic problem, a perceived “shortage of money” problem.

 When I talk about money value, I am talking about the value you produce in the creation of commodities, trades, goods and services.
 Value is what you create when you create commodities, trades, goods and services.
 You could also look at it as energy because you really generate energy and put it into the commodities, trades, goods and services you create on a daily basis.
 Money can be in the form of gold, paper, shells, silver, and cloth anything the people agree to be the symbol to represent the value, energy, wealth, capital and power they create.
 It must be set up to be at a constant supply and be in absolute amounts measured in units.
 Gold worked very well because it was impossible to create more of it.
 It was close to a constant supply.
 There was near a constant supply of gold.
 It is divided into units.
 The units in the United States are in ounces.
 Gold was and is difficult to find new sources for mining.
 Gold was fairly constant in terms of a money supply, and was measured in units of weight.